 In his video, RockstarFlipper belabored the point that he never purchased stolen phones.
 From reading the court document, it doesn’t appear he was ever accused of buying stolen phones.

 The judge ruled RockstarFlipper and his business partner/fiancé had committed:

 - Computer fraud

 - fraudulent misrepresentation

-Although word “fraud” appears seven times in the judge’s ruling, there’s nothing mentioned about stolen phones.
+Although the word “fraud” appears seven times in the judge’s ruling, nothing mentioned stolen phones.

 6. Final judgment is hereby entered against Defendants Casey Alan Parris, Kaitlyn Hedenstad, World Wide Sales LLC, jointly and severally, and in favor of Sprint, on all of the claims set forth in Sprint’s Complaint in the principal amount of Five Million Dollars and Zero Cents ($5,000,000.00 (U.S.)), which shall bear interest at the legal rate, for which let execution issue forthwith.